-Tip: Visit the food market in the Mercado Municipal Nuestra Señora de Africa, in Santa Cruz de Tenerife.
+Tip: Visit the food market of Mercado Municipal Nuestra Señora de Africa in Santa Cruz de Tenerife.
 Apart from the impressive building, you will find some amazing seafood and tapas to try on the spot or local ingredients to buy.
-It usually opens daily from 8.00 to 14.30.
+It usually opens daily from 08.00 to 14.30.

 Nightlife in Tenerife

-Beyond its amazing natural landscapes, exotic beaches, and picturesque villages, Tenerife is also a destination to enjoy nightlife and parties.
-The top place for that is the South of the island and more specifically the clubs, bars and pubs in Playa de Las Americas, Costa Adeje and Los Cristianos.
-From the port of Los Cristianos depart many party cruises as well.
-In the capital of Santa Cruz de Tenerife, you can also find many bars, bistros, and clubs as well as in the town of Puerto de la Cruz in the northwest of the island.
+Beyond its amazing natural landscapes, exotic beaches, and picturesque villages, Tenerife is also a party destinations with vivid nightlife.
+The best place for partying is the south of the island.
+The clubs, bars and pubs in Playa de Las Americas, Costa Adeje and Los Cristianos attract many travelers who are after moments of fiesta!
+The port of Los Cristianos is also the starting point of many party cruises.
+In the capital of Santa Cruz de Tenerife, as well as in the town of Puerto de la Cruz in the northwest of the island, you can find many bars, bistros, and clubs.

 Sunset over the streets of Playa de Las Americas, where you can find some of the best bars and clubs in Tenerife.

-Tenerife is a popular holiday destination and it has a large tourist influx, almost 6 million visitors per year.
-The island has 2 international airports, one in the South and one in the North of the island.
+Tenerife welcomes almost 6 million visitors per year.
+The island has 2 international airports, one in the south and one in the north of the island.
 The largest one is Aeropuerto de Tenerife Sur (or Aeropuerto Reina Sofia) located in the southeast, which serves direct flights to/from northern and central Europe, Russia, Israel, Morocco, and mainland Spain.
-The airport in the north of the island is located in San Cristóbal de La Laguna, close to the capital of Santa Cruz, and serves primarily domestic flights across the Canary Islands and mainland Spain.
+The airport in the north of the island is located in San Cristóbal de La Laguna, close to the capital of Santa Cruz, and serves primarily domestic flights to/from the Canary Islands and mainland Spain.

-In order to get around the island, we recommend that you rent a car in order to have the flexibility and explore as many areas as you can.
+In order to flexibly get around the island, we recommend that you rent a car and explore as many areas as you can.
 The cheapest way to travel around Tenerife is by bus.
 The public bus company is called Titsa and it has green and white buses that serve routes from the capital of Santa Cruz and the airports to many coastal towns and villages across the island.
-If you are going to regularly use the Tenerife bus services we suggest that you buy a Ten+ bus card for discounted fares.
-There is also the option of using taxis however it is the most expensive option as the distances can be quite long.
-In the city of Santa Cruz, you can also use the tram, which is fast and cheap.
+If you are going to regularly use the Tenerife bus services, consider purchasing a Ten+ bus card for discount fares.
+There is also the option of using taxis, but it is more costly, as the distances can be quite long.
+In the city of Santa Cruz, you can also use the tram, which is fast and affordable.

 In terms of accommodation, Tenerife offers many options for different budgets.
 The most popular resort areas are Los Cristianos, Playa de Las Americas, and Puerto de la Cruz.
-If you are visiting Tenerife to surf then the best location to stay is in El Medano, while if you are on a hiking trip then it’s best to choose San Cristóbal de la Laguna or Santiago del Teide.
-If you want to experience the local atmosphere we recommend staying in the capital of Santa Cruz and if you are looking for some of the greatest ocean views on the island, find a place in Los Gigantes.
+If you are visiting Tenerife to surf, then the best location to stay is in El Medano, while if you are on a hiking trip, then it’s best to choose San Cristóbal de la Laguna or Santiago del Teide.
+If you want to experience the local atmosphere, a great option is to stay in the capital of Santa Cruz.
+For great ocean views on the island, find a place in Los Gigantes.

-Here are some useful contact numbers for your stay in Tenerife:
+Here are some useful contacts for your stay in Tenerife: